Multivariate ENSO Index (MEI)

-Discussion and comparison of recent conditions with historic El Niño events
+Discussion and comparison of recent conditions with historic ENSO-neutral conditions

 |Click to enlarge|

-In the context of the persistent ENSO-neutral conditions since August-September 2012, this section features a comparison figure with persistent ENSO-neutral conditions for at least five bimonthly MEI values from August-September onwards.
-I only included the beginning stretch of longer-lived cases, keeping subsequent years out of this comparison (such as 1953-4 and 1981-2).
+In the context of mostly ENSO-neutral conditions since August-September 2012, this section features a comparison figure with persistent ENSO-neutral conditions for at least five bimonthly MEI values from August-September onwards.
+Longer-lived neutral conditions (such as 1952-54 and 80-82) could only enter once into this comparison figure.

-Negative SST anomalies cover the easternmost equatorial Pacific, especially near the coast of South America, as seen in the latest weekly SST map.
-Positive SST anomalies have almost disappeared from the equatorial Pacific, even west of the dateline.
+Negative SST anomalies cover only a fraction of the easternmost equatorial Pacific, especially near the coast of South America, as seen in the latest weekly SST map.
+Positive SST anomalies continue west of the dateline in the equatorial Pacific.

 For an alternate interpretation of the current situation, I recommend reading the latest NOAA ENSO Advisory which represents the official and most recent Climate Prediction Center opinion on this subject.
-In its latest update (May 9th, 2013), ENSO-neutral conditions are diagnosed and expected to continue into the boreal spring of 2014.
+In its latest update (October 10th, 2013), ENSO-neutral conditions are diagnosed and expected to continue into the boreal spring of 2014.
 I agree with this statement for the next few months, perhaps not as far as next spring.

-There are several other ENSO indices that are kept up-to-date on the web.
-Several of these are tracked at the NCEP website that is usually updated around the same time as the MEI, in time for this go-around.
+There are a number of ENSO indices that are kept up-to-date on the web.
+Several of these are tracked at the NCEP website that is usually updated around the same time as the MEI, but not in time for this go-around.
 In 2012, Niño regions 3 and 3.4 rose from close to -1C in January to 0C in April and June, respectively, followed by a further rise above +0.5C by June and July, respectively.
 The August values for both index regions peaked at +0.7C.
-This was followed by a gradual decline below 0C by December 2012, and negative anomalies near -0.5C for both indices during January and February.
-However, both indices eased back towards 0C in March and April, the May Niño 3 value of -0.7C was the lowest since January 2012, while Niño 3.4 only cooled back to -0.3C.
+This was followed by a gradual decline below 0C by December 2012, and negative anomalies near -0.5C for both indices during January and February 2013.
+While both indices eased back towards 0C in March and April, the May Niño 3 value of -0.7C was the lowest since January 2012, while Niño 3.4 only cooled back to -0.3C.
 Both indices continued near -0.6C and -0.3C, respectively, through the next three months.
 However, September anomalies had weakened to -0.1C and -0.0C, respectively.
 Weekly SST data supports further relaxation towards 0C.

 For extended Tahiti-Darwin SOI data back to 1876, and timely monthly updates, check the Australian Bureau of Meteorology website.
 This index has often been out of sync with other ENSO indices in the last decade, including a jump to +10 (+1 sigma) in April 2010 that was ahead of any other ENSO index in announcing La Niña conditions.
 More recently, this index went negative in April 2012, reached -10 (-1 sigma) in June 2012, but weakened to -2 in July, -5 in August, and even returned to positive values from September to November (all between +2 and +4).
-However, it went weakly negative between December 2012 and February 2013, raising expectations for a possible transition back into El Niño.
+However, it became weakly negative between December 2012 and February 2013, raising expectations for a possible transition back into El Niño.
 However, March 2013 showed a rapid rise to +11, only to fall back to +0 in April, rise back up to +8 in May, even further (+14) in June 2013, then back down to +8 in July and -0.5 in August, +4 in September, and back down to -2 in October.
 A running 5-month average supports the diagnosis of weak La Niña conditions (+5).

-An even longer Tahiti-Darwin SOI (back to 1866) is maintained at the Climate Research Unit of the University of East Anglia website, however with less frequent updates (currently through July 2012).
-Extended SST-based ENSO data can be found at the University of Washington-JISAO website, which is now more than two years behind in its update (through January 2011.
+An even longer Tahiti-Darwin SOI (back to 1866) is maintained at the Climate Research Unit of the University of East Anglia website, however with less frequent updates (just updated through April 2013).
+Extended SST-based ENSO data can be found at the University of Washington-JISAO website, which is now more than two years behind in its update (through January 2011).